-Gratnells Science Technician of the Year Winner announced
+Gratnells Science Technician of the Year Winners announced

 The Gratnells Science Technician of the Year award 2018/2019 has been awarded to Razika Berboucha from Lampton School Academy in Hounslow, Middlesex.